flintlang/flint/README.md

 // Only the manager can call these functions.
 Bank :: (manager) {
-  // This function needs to be declared mutating as its body mutates
+  // This function needs to be declared "mutating" as its body mutates
   // the contract's state.
   public mutating func freeDeposit(account: Address, amount: Int) {
     balances[account] += amount